 Numerical abstract domains are a key component of modern static analyzers.
-Despite recent advances, precise relational domains remain too costly for many real world programs.
-To address this challenge, in this work we introduce a new data-driven method, called LAIT, that produces faster and more scalable numerical analysis without significant loss of precision.
-Our approach is based on the insight that sequences of abstract elements produced by the analyzer contain redundancy which can be exploited to increase performance.
-Concretely, we present an iterative learning algorithm that learns a neural policy which decides how much redundancy to remove at various points in the sequence.
-The method is generic and can be applied to any existing numerical domain.
+Despite recent advances, precise analysis with highly expressive domains remains too costly for many real-world programs.
+To address this challenge, we introduce a new data-driven method, called LAIT, that produces a faster and more scalable numerical analysis without significant loss of precision.
+Our approach is based on the key insight that sequences of abstract elements produced by the analyzer contain redundancy which can be exploited to increase performance without compromising precision significantly.
+Concretely, we present an iterative learning algorithm that learns a neural policy that identifies and removes redundant constraints at various points in the sequence.
+We believe that our method is generic and can be applied to various numerical domains.

-Our evaluation of LAIT on a range of real-world applications with both Polyhedra and Octagon domains shows that even though the approach is generic, it is orders of magnitudes faster than the state-of-the-art numerical library, while maintaining 98% precision w.r.t to the original analysis.
+We instantiate LAIT for the widely used Polyhedra and Octagon domains.
+Our evaluation of LAIT on a range of real-world applications with both domains shows that while the approach is designed to be generic, it is orders of magnitude faster on the most costly benchmarks than a state-of-the-art numerical library while maintaining close-to-original analysis precision.
+Further, LAIT outperforms hand-crafted heuristics and a domain-specific learning approach in terms of both precision and speed.that even though the approach is generic, it is orders of magnitudes faster than the state-of-the-art numerical library, while maintaining 98% precision w.r.t to the original analysis.